BICENTENNIAL TRIBUTE

 w

-SCENE 2
+Scene 2

 Next evening - it’s ten o’clock and B is alone - a knock on the door goes unanswered

 B: Fletcher!! (a void is apparent) - damn his eyes and ears!
-Shall I have to button up my own waistcoat as well!
+Shall I have to button up my own waistcoat as well?!
 How would an Italian valet de chambre fare, I wonder?
 They are a well-turned-out race, perhaps too much Macassar - incomparable though it be

 The knocks get louder

-B(speaks in a Notts accent through grate): I regret t' owners be gone to a conversazione - good eve to you, bonna sierra, aye
+B(speaks in a Notts accent through grate): I regret t’owners be gone to a conversazione - good eve to you, bonna sierra, aye

 The door of the apartment crashes open - in walks a well-looking and (for an Italian) bionda girl of about nineteen

-B: Mi scusi signorita! have we met? are you selling corn plasters and/or tooth powder?
+B: Mi scusi signorita!
+Have we met?
+Are you selling corn plasters and/or tooth powder?

-ES: None of same Milord (smiles winningly) - you said you should be here at 10 - so - here I am too
+ES: None of the same Milord (smiles winningly) - you said you should be here at 10 - so - here I am too

-B: E.S.?
+B(maintains polite indifference): E.S.?
 Yes?
 My, well - please, do sit - will you take Champagne - port-wine - lemon granita?

 B: Indeed - I am at present contemplating a recruitment drive (grinds teeth) - however, as you say, so very convenient at this particular juncture (pours two glasses) ‘twould seem you have something to discuss with me, yes?

-ES: Si, milord - I have noticed you often in masque - the hideousness of which could not disguise your teeth which are so many stationary smiles - and your eyes, which are portals of the sun
+ES: Si, milord - I have noticed you often in masque - the hideousness of which could not disguise your teeth, which are so many stationary smiles - and your eyes, which are portals of the sun

 B sighs